-Think of the sea as a vast body of electricity, comprising ‘currents’, which
+The sea is a vast body of electricity, comprising ‘currents’, which

 are always in motion.
-Think of it as a huge car battery.
-The sea is electrically
+We can think of it as a huge car battery, electrically

 fully charged.
-At the edges of this ‘battery’, at the terminals, some charge
+At the edges of this battery, at the terminals, charge

 larger electrical field briefly, which surrounds the ‘battery’.
 We call it the ‘atmosphere’.

 This is what weather is.
 It is essentially the coming and going of electrical